Police report’s that car thefts have nearly doubled in the last five years in the UK.

 Is car theft covered by your insurance?

 Most people would assume your car insurance would cover the cost of car theft but make sure you double-check your policy to know what you are covered for.
+This is a situation where the cheapest car insurance policy might not have been the best option for you.
 Third-party only insurance is the most basic insurance you can purchase and a legal requirement.
 It doesn’t cover you for damage to your own car.
 For further cover, you would need to add theft (third-party fire and theft).
-This is the same as third party insurance but also includes if your car is stolen or catches fire.
+This is the same as third-party insurance but also includes if your car is stolen or catches fire.
 Alternatively, you need to purchase a comprehensive policy that covers damage to your car, even when it’s your fault.

 If your insurer agrees to settle your claim, they will pay you the market value (what the car would have been sold for).
 It’s a good idea to do some research on how much the model of your car is currently being sold for, so if you’re not happy with the price they’ve quoted, you’ll have supporting evidence.

 All insurance policies are different but there is a chance a pay-out by your insurers will end your policy.
-It’s also worth noting, if your paying your premium in instalments (the amount you pay for your insurance policy), you could have to continue paying it off until the policy has finished.
+It’s also worth noting, if you're paying your premium in installments (the amount you pay for your insurance policy), you could have to continue paying it off until the policy has finished.

 What if your stolen car is recovered?